 Motorcyclists have been increasingly confronting drivers who shout, gesture or toot their horn at them.
 They sometimes assault drivers.

-You're 4 times more likely to die in a motor vehicle accident in Malaysia than in Australia.
+You're more likely to die in a car accident in Malaysia than in Australia.

 To stay safe, drive carefully and avoid road rage.